About Salt Therapy

 In 1843, a Polish doctor, F. Botchkovsky was the first to discover that the environment inside salt mines had a therapeutic effect on respiratory diseases.
 Many salt mines in Eastern Europe were used as medical resorts for patients with lung diseases.
 Speleotherapy, as it came to be known, became a conventional, effective, and drug free method of treatment for respiratory illness in Eastern Europe and Russia.
 In the 1980’s, artificial salt caves were developed by lining rooms with salt bricks or blocks.
 Research carried out in these rooms did not replicate the curative atmosphere of the salt mines or caves.
 Scientists came to the conclusion that the main therapeutic factor of the salt cave micro climate was dry aerosol of salt in combination with stable humidity and air temperature.
 With this knowledge, in the early 1990’s, Halo generators were developed in St. Petersburg Russia.
 Halo generators blow dry aerosol of salt into enclosed rooms that replicates the micro climate of natural salt mines and caves.

-The primary mechanism of action in Halotherapy is the dry aerosol of salt, that has a particle size of 1-5 microns, and a negative electrical charge.
+A: The primary mechanism of action in Halotherapy is the dry aerosol of salt, that has a particle size of 1-5 microns, and a negative electrical charge.
 The dry salt aerosol is blown into the salt room.
 In addition, the walls and the floor of the salt room are covered with salt.
-The salt room provides a negative ion environment (like the seashore), which contributes to a feeling of well being and promotes stress reduction.
+The salt room provides a negatively ionized environment (like the seashore), which contributes to a feeling of well-being and promotes the reduction of stress.
 The particles of salt are inhaled and travel into the deepest parts of the lungs and sinuses.
 The inhalation of the salt particles helps to reduce inflammation in the airways, opens constricted airways, and increases the clearance of mucous.

-A typical salt therapy session lasts for 45 minutes.
-You will be asked to wear disposable foot and head covers that will be provided.
+A: A typical salt therapy session lasts for 45 minutes.
+You will be asked to wear disposable foot and head covers, that will be provided.
 The therapy involves sitting in the salt room in an adjustable and comfortable lounge chair.
 Children will be allowed to play on the floor with the salt and toys.
-The lights will dim and you will hear relaxing music.
-The room temperature and humidity is maintained at a comfortable level.
+The lights are dimmed and the room temperature and humidity is maintained at a comfortable level.
 Most people like to close their eyes, and some will fall asleep or meditate.
-A change in lighting will alert you that the treatment is over.
+A change in lighting or a gentle knock will alert you that the treatment is over.